TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 ## Census Job Fair  Friday, September 13, 2019
 Hosted by Congresswoman Diana DeGette.
 Representing the 1st  District of Colorado.

-Learn about working got the 2020 U.S. Census
+Learn about working for the 2020 U.S. Census

-Location: Rodolfo "Corky" Gonzalez Library
+**Location: Rodolfo "Corky" Gonzalez Library
 1498 Irving Street, Denver, CO 80204

-10:00 a.m. to 12:00 p.m.
+10:00 a.m. to 12:00 p.m.**

 ## Field and Enumerator Positions